How Long Opiate Withdrawals Last What To Know

 - Cravings for opiates

-What Factors Affect the Duration of Opiate Withdrawal?
+What Factors Affect the Duration

 As mentioned, the duration of opiate withdrawal can vary widely depending on a number of factors.
 Some of the key factors that can impact the length of withdrawal include: